-ASP PA-1, which imposes requirements for Continuing Professional Development (CPD) and Professionalism training and applies to all Fellow and Associate Members, and

-ASP PA-2, which applies to all members when they are performing actuarial services (defined in the ASP) and deals with the performance of those services.
+- ASP PA-1, which imposes requirements for Continuing Professional Development (CPD) and Professionalism training and applies to all Fellow and Associate members.
+It also applies to Student and Affiliate members who are "Category R" as defined in the ASP. - ASP PA-2, General Actuarial Practice, which applies to all members when they are performing actuarial services (defined in the ASP) and deals with the performance of those services.